mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 20: Static Variables)
-This chapter covers static variables as it relates to embedded development on the Pico 2.
+This chapter covers static variables as well as an intro to GPIO inputs as we work with push buttons as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

-## Embedded Hacking Course (Chapter 21: Debugging Static Variables)
+## Embedded Hacking Course (hapter 21: Debugging Static Variables)
-This chapter covers debugging static variables as it relates to embedded development on the Pico 2.
+This chapter covers debugging static variables as well as an intro to GPIO inputs as we work with push buttons as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 22: Hacking Static Variables)
-This chapter covers hacking static variables as it relates to embedded development on the Pico 2.
+This chapter covers hacking static variables as well as an intro to GPIO inputs as we work with push buttons as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 23: Constants)
-This chapter covers constants as it relates to embedded development on the Pico 2.
+This chapter covers constants as well as an intro to I2C as we work a 1602 LCD as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 24: Debugging Constants)
-This chapter covers debugging constants as it relates to embedded development on the Pico 2.
+This chapter covers debugging constants as well as an intro to I2C as we work a 1602 LCD as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 25: Hacking Constants)
-This chapter covers hacking constants as it relates to embedded development on the Pico 2.
+This chapter covers hacking constants as well as an intro to I2C as we work a 1602 LCD as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 26: Operators)
-This chapter covers operators as it relates to embedded development on the Pico 2.
+This chapter covers operators as well as an intro to single-wire protocol as we work a DHT11 temperature sensor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 27: Debugging Operators)
-This chapter covers debugging operators as it relates to embedded development on the Pico 2.
+This chapter covers debugging operators as well as an intro to single-wire protocol as we work a DHT11 temperature sensor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 28: Hacking Operators)
-This chapter covers hacking operators as it relates to embedded development on the Pico 2.
+This chapter covers hacking operators as well as an intro to single-wire protocol as we work a DHT11 temperature sensor as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.